govindut6/Formula-1-Race-Outcome-Prediction/README.md

 ## Overview

-The objective is to model and predict Formula One race outcomes using tabular race data.
-Specifically, the task is to determine how pre-race and in-race variables (such as grid position, constructor, and performance metrics) influence a driver’s finishing position.
-This project formulates the problem as both a regression task (predicting the exact finishing position) and a classification task (predicting if a top-10 finish).
-Machine Learning models implemented: Linear Regression and Decision Tree Classifier.
-The classification model achieved solid accuracy in predicting top-10 finishes, indicating that starting position and team performance are strong predictors.
-The regression model showed moderate error, indicating the complexity of race outcomes.
+The objective is to predict Formula One race outcomes using tabular data, analyzing how variables like grid position, constructor, and performance metrics influence finishing position.
+The task is framed as both regression (exact finishing position) and classification (top-10 finish).
+Using Linear Regression and a Decision Tree Classifier, results show strong classification accuracy for top-10 predictions, while regression performance reflects the complexity of race outcomes.
+This is barring unpredictability with random pit-stops, crashes, and weather conditions.

 ## Summary of Workdone